 The following tables show the trend of active insured persons by sector, sex and wage-band income.
-In particular, the proportion receiving earnings in the top income bracket has increased from 33% in 2011 to 36% in 2014, indicating that the maximum insurance earnings of \$330 per week should be updated, as otherwise the pension amount will become irrelevant to a significant proportion of insured persons.
-The number of persons in the top bracket is higher for females (38%) than for males (35%).
+In particular, the proportion receiving earnings in the top income bracket has increased from 33% in 2011 to 38% in 2015, (Table 11c) indicative that the ceiling of \$330 per week should be updated, as otherwise the pension amount will become irrelevant to a significant proportion of insured persons.

-Table 10 (a) Sectoral Distribution of Active Insured Persons and Contributions (in thousands)
+Table 11 (a) Trend of Active Insured Persons